Juhani

 quality practices globally in all kinds of organizations.
 However, this has not

 of the ISO 9001 standard.
-Factually there has been no essential development during
+Factually there has been no essential contents development during

-and customary and therefore hardly can provide practical guidance or support for
+and customary and therefore hardly can provide enough practical guidance or support for

-organizations' performance development.
+organizations' business development.
 There is better other literature available

 for this purpose.
 Assessment model in the standard is theoretical and does not